2moe/tmoe/Readme.md

 It is probably a mistake to use docker containers as virtual machines.
 In fact, for GUI desktop containers, I recommend using systemd-nspawn rather than docker.

 The following is only a basic overview, additional changes are required.
 Note: Some fantastic projects, such as x11docker, can assist you in improving your performance.

-For environments where xorg is the host:
+For xorg host environment:
-In the host, give the current user xhost rights.
+In the host, allow the current user to access xhost.

 ```sh
 xhost +SI:localuser:$(id -un)